 2 Question for study

+2.1 Policy and Regulation

-Policies and regulations that promote affordable broadband networks, services, and applications, including ways to optimize spectrum use, and incorporate universal service mechanisms and public private partnerships (Q7-3/1).
+a) Policies and regulations that promote affordable broadband networks, services, and applications, including ways to optimize spectrum use

-Effective and efficient ways to fund increased broadband access to the unserved and underserved, including implementing universal service funds as well as standards for disbursement, transparency, and reporting practices.
-(Q7-3/1 and 10-3/1).
+b) Effective and efficient ways to fund increased broadband access to the unserved and underserved

-The regulatory and market conditions necessary to promote deployment of broadband networks, services and applications, including organizational options for national regulatory authorities and coordination with related ministries and regulators (Q7-3/1 and 10-3/1).
+c) The regulatory and market conditions necessary to promote deployment of broadband networks, services including organizational options for national regulatory authorities and coordination with related ministries and regulators

-Success stories and lessons learned.
+d) Success stories and lessons learned.

-Ways to remove practical barriers to broadband infrastructure deployment (Q7-3/1, 10-3/1).
+e) Ways to remove practical barriers to broadband infrastructure deployment.

 (USA Document WTDC14/22 Add 19)

+f) Considering the fact that meeting demand for content requires improved access to broadband services, study the following:

+Pattern and trends in broadband deployment;

+Access supporting applications primarily used for development viz. e-government, education, health etc.

+g) Commercial impact of new investments required to meet the growing demands for access to the Internet generally and on delivering affordable broadband services to meet the development needs.

+APT Document WTDC 37 Add 15

+h) Impacts of the provisioning of IP-based applications and services.by content providers to users over an broadband Internet connection, independent of the telecommunications network operator providing the Internet connection, often referred to as “over the top (OTT)” services, including impacts on regulation, competition, network infrastructure and business models

+(Arab States WTDC14 43 Add.
+16)b)Transition and Implementation

-b) Methods to implement broadband service, including the transition from narrowband networks, including interconnection and interoperability features (Q19-2/1 and 26/2).
+2.1 Methods to implement broadband service, including the transition from narrowband networks, including interconnection and interoperability features.

-Operational and technical issues associated with deploying broadband networks, services and applications, including the transition from narrowband to broadband networks (Q19-2/1 and 26/2).
+2.2 Operational and technical issues associated with deploying broadband networks, services and applications, including the transition from narrowband to broadband networks .